zendframework/zend-modulemanager/doc/book/module-class.md

 (typically `Zend\Loader\ModuleAutoloader`) to find and include the `MyModule\Module` class if it isn't already available.

+> ### Module classes
+>
+> - Since 2.8.0
+>
+> Module classes can now be named anything, so long as they are autoloadable, and
+> you use the fully qualified class name when registering it with the
+> `ModuleManager`.

 The directory structure of a module named "MyModule" might start out looking something like this: